ckan/ckan/doc/install-from-source.rst

        NO_START=0            # (line 4)
        JETTY_HOST=127.0.0.1  # (line 15)
+       JETTY_PORT=8983       # (line 18)

-   Then create a symlink from the schema.xml file in your ckan config directory to the solr config directory:
+   Then create a symlink from the schema.xml file in your ckan config directory to the solr config directory.

+.. note:: The first reference to schema.xml will probably need to be to be correct for your system.NB it must be an absolute path):

    ::